pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

     Usage: pywbemcli [GENERAL-OPTIONS] statistics reset [COMMAND-OPTIONS]

-      Reset the counts in statistics gathered by pywbemcli.
+      Reset client maintained statistics.

-      This command resets the counts in the statistics gathered by pywbemcli for the current connection including the statistics on the server response times received from the WBEM server in the ``WBEMServerResponseTime`` header .
+      This command resets the counts in the statistics maintained by pywbemcli.
+This includes the server response times received from the WBEM server in the 'WBEMServerResponseTime' header field of the CIM-XML response, if supported and enabled.

-      It does not reset statistics managed by the WBEM server..
+      This command does not reset the server maintained statistics.

     Command Options:
       -h, --help  Show this help message.